Roy Moore's sexual assault allegations cloud Alabama special Senate election

 A week before the election, the Republican National Committee began to support Moore again, just three weeks after it pulled its financial support for the beleaguered candidate.

-But despite his loss, Moore hasn’t given up.
+But despite his loss, Moore didn’t give up.
 He filed an election complaint on Dec.
 27, that said alleged “voter fraud” was so prevalent, it “improperly altered the outcome of this election.”
 The complaint calls for a “thorough investigation” and is meant to block the certification of Jones until a probe is completed, Moore’s campaign said.

 According to the election results from earlier in December, Moore lost to Jones by a margin of 21,000 votes.